[1] 2

 In the Environment Tab in the top right panel in RStudio we can also see the number of rows and columns in the objects we have in our session.

-We can also take a look the first few lines with head()
+We can also take a look the first few lines with head().
+This shows us the first 6 lines.

 head(sampleinfo)

-.
+We can look at the last few lines with tail().
 This shows us the last 6 lines.
 This can be useful to check the bottom of the file, that it looks ok.

 tail(sampleinfo)

-Or we can see the whole file with View()
+Or we can see the whole file with View().

 View(sampleinfo)